Continuing the discussion from Standard complex number in std library

 Problem statement

 Currently, there is no stable counterpart to the C _Complex types, and a myriad of implementations exist on crates.io.
-LLVM has a intrinsic for this, but it is not used in Rust as yet.
 Popular crates like num-complex exist, but more often there are implementations defined by the crates themselves, which, while compatible with the other types in having the exact same implementation, require a myriad of conversion functions to convert with each other.
 Additionally, there is no syntax supported like 1+2i or 1+2j for complex numbers.
+(This ACP doesn't cover this, but it does lay ground for future work in this area)

 Motivating examples or use cases